Ayida Wedo: 18th century rites

-Form and function
+According to 18th century descriptions given by Moreau de Saint-Méry of Haitian vodou ceremonies, snake cult practices involved the use of caged live snakes, presumably representing Damballa.
+An initiation ceremony was presided over by a "king and queen", and according to Moreau de Saint-Méry, an initiate to the cult received a packet containing herbs, hair, and other substances, which in today's terms would be called a paquet congo.

+Creation myth

-The Fon people of Benin believe the rainbow serpent Ayida-Weddo was a servant of Mawu-Lisa and existed before the Earth was made.
+The Fon people of Benin believe the rainbow serpent Ayida Wedo was a servant of Mawu-Lisa (Mawu/Mahu the moon goddess, Lisa the male sun god) and existed before the Earth was made.
+(Note: In some stories, Ayida Wedo descends from the heavens with Adanhu and Yewa, the first humans created by Mawu.)
 As Mawu-Lisa created the world, the serpent carried the goddess in its mouth as she shaped the Earth with her creations.
 As they went across the land, the rainbow serpent's body left behind the canyons, rivers, valleys, and mountains.
-The rainbow serpent had a twin personality whose red half was male, and whose blue half was female.
-Together, they held up the Earth and the heavens.
-The female half was said to arc thunderbolts and rainbows across the sky with its body, and lived among the clouds, trees, springs, and rivers.
-Asked by Mawu-Lisa to help support the weight of her creations on the Earth, the rainbow serpent's male half coiled its body underneath the world to prevent its collapse.
-As it writhes from exertion under the world's weight, the serpent causes earthquakes in the land.
-When it runs out of the iron that sates its hunger, it is said the serpent will devour its tail, finally causing the heavy Earth to sink into the abyss.
-In some stories, Ayida-Weddo descends from the heavens with Adanhu and Yewa, the first humans created by Mawu.
+It is also said that wherever the Ayida Wedo/Hwedo spent the night, a mountain formed out of its excrement, hence dã mi ("serpent dung") has become a term for minerals and stones mined from underground.

+Another version explains that during creation, "a divine snake coiled itself round the earth to bring it together... and gave men a place in which to live" (Note: Parrinder (1968), latter also quoted by Hazel.)
+The coils holds terra firma in place, by binding the soil together and not allowing it to crumble off.
+"It is said that there are 3,500 snake coils above the and 3,500 below".
+Of the 7000 coils it is also said:

 "In the beginning there was a vast serpent, whose body formed seven thousand coils beneath the earth, protecting it from descent into the abysmal sea.
 Then the titanic snake began to move and heave its massive form from the earth to envelop the sky.
-It scattered stars in the firmament and wound its taught flesh down the mountains to create riverbeds.
+It scattered stars in the firmament and wound its taut flesh down the mountains to create riverbeds.
 It shot thunderbolts to the earth to create the sacred thunderstones.
 From its deepest core it released the sacred waters to fill the earth with life.
 As the first rains fell, a rainbow encompassed the sky and Danbala took her, Ayida Wedo, as his wife.
 The spiritual nectar that they created reproduces through all men and women as milk and semen.
-The serpent and the rainbow taught humankind the link between blood and life, between menstruation and birth, and the ultimate Vodou sacrament of blood sacrifice."
+The serpent and the rainbow taught humankind the link between blood and life, between menstruation and birth, and the ultimate Vodou sacrament of blood sacrifice".

-In Haiti, Ayida-Weddo is said to have crossed the ocean with her husband Damballa to take the ancient knowledge and traditions of Vodou from Africa to the Caribbean.
-As Damballa slithered under the ocean, Ayida-Weddo flew across the sky in the form of the rainbow until the two loa reunited in Haiti, bringing Vodou to the Americas.
+In Haiti, Ayida Wedo is said to have crossed the ocean with her husband Damballa to take the ancient knowledge and traditions of Vodou from Africa to the Caribbean.
+As Damballa slithered under the ocean, Ayida Wedo flew across the sky in the form of the rainbow until the two loa reunited in Haiti, bringing Vodou to the Americas.

-Ayida-Weddo is syncretized in Haitian Vodou with the Catholic figure of Our Lady of Immaculate Conception for her association with serpents and rainbow-colored cherubs.
-Ayida-Weddo's days of service lie on Monday and Tuesday, and she is honored on December 8 with festivals for her blessings.
-Through prayer and ritual, she grants peace, love, prosperity, joy, and understanding to her devotees.